AlColeNS/redis/README.md

-# Redis Challenge
+# Redis Cluster Feature Exploration

-The goal of this challenge was to download the latest Redis release, build it locally, experiment with different cluster configurations and exercise the data structure features.
+The goal of this feature exploration exercise was to download the latest Redis release, build it locally, experiment with different cluster configurations and exercise the data structure features.
+Later in in this document you will find code sections focused on exploring standard data structure features with Python and search features with Java.

 ### OSS Community Distribution